MajicRealmers/mudletAddons/README.md

 # mudletAddons

-Scripts and addons for the Mudlet client
+Scripts, aliases, triggers, and packages for the [Mudlet](https://www.mudlet.org/) MUD client, customized for the Majic Realm.